oakes/java-assignments/curriculum/week1.md

 ### Day 3

-* Create a text-based game
+* Create a text adventure game
   * Demonstrate use of arrays/classes, static methods, and control flow
 * Use `Scanner` to read console input
   * Unlike output, input requires creating an object